Chapter 3: Automatic Differentiation

 return output_tensor

-Notice the requires_grad logic in __call__.
-If any of the input tensors require a gradient, the output tensor must also require a gradient.
-This ensures the "tracking" persists through the whole network.
+Notice the requires_grad check: if any input requires a gradient, the output must too.
+This ensures gradient tracking propagates through the entire computation.

 3.2 Forward Pass

-Forward pass is pretty straightforward: Two inputs go through some operation and produce a single output value.
+The forward pass is straightforward: two inputs go through some operation and produce a single output value.

 The operation here could be: